vault27/Foundation/switching.md

 boot flash:IMAGE_NAME
-if flash is not detected, then you can try flash_init you can do "dir" to see if flash is detected
+if flash is not detected, then you can try flash_init you can do "dir" to see if flash is detected if it doesn't boot on the new code, it'll automatically go to rommon
 ```

 **Post-Checks**